 Answer:

-The paper has been written with an aim to ensure good repeatability.
-The proposed PDF can be tested with both Monte Carlo simulations and real-life captured data.
-Several repeatable and falsifiable test experiments are demonstrated.
+The paper has been written with an aim to ensure good repeatability: The proposed PDF can be tested with both Monte Carlo simulations and real-life captured data.
+In fact, several repeatable and easily verifiable test experiments are demonstrated in the paper.
 In fact, readers are welcomed to retry these experiments on different datasets.

-The authors would be delighted if the reviewer can be specific on what elements can be added to increase the paper’s repeatability or if he had any specific difficulty in retrying these experiments.
+The authors would be delighted if the reviewer can be specific on what elements need to be added to increase the paper’s repeatability or if there was any specific difficulty in retrying these experiments.

 Comment: